bouwe77/conzo/README.md

 Conzo is a library for creating user friendly .NET console applications.

 Conzo applications are keyboard driven applications.
-A specific key can execute a command and show output to the console, if implemented to do so.
+You define in your code which key executes which command and what output is displayed.

+There are unlimited possibilities for styling your Conzo application.

+You could even use Conzo for building an MVC console application.

 Unfortunately, input fields for free text entering are not supported yet, but they are on the road map.

-Conzo is not intended to support command line statements.
+Conzo does not support command-line statements.

 ## How it works